symopsio/walkthrough/infra_access/README.md

 Nice, we did it!
 You've successfully completed the core of the tutorial.
 Read on if you want to explore some of Sym's more powerful features.

 For example, by default, your user will stay in the escalated group for one hour.
-Our next section walks through how to add an expiration field to the request modal, and use it in a reducer.
+Our later sections walk through how to add an expiration field to the request modal, and use it in a reducer.

+## Slack Shortcuts

+Negative
+: **TODO: Write me**

 ## Hook Example: Dynamic Expiration